 Sarah’s Fine Art Sculpture background has definitely played a part in her designs.
 Her work has been described as wearable art, which is a term Sarah has welcomed.
 Sarah’s aim with her Millinery Designs is to combine art, fashion and textiles together and create something that the public has never seen before.

-During her recent feature in London Fashion Week AW18 Sarah was approached by several designers, stylists and the general public to query her about her fabric and design process.
+During her recent feature in London Fashion Week AW18 Sarah was approached by several designers, stylists and the general public.
+The each queried her about her fabric and design process.
 However Saraden Fabric is a trade secret which Sarah will not be divulging.

 Saraden Fabric Close up

 Saraden Fabric is initially flexible upon construction but it can be made stiff using various stiffening procedures depending on the chosen design.
-Sarah likes to keep her designs light in weight but this can change depending on the design size and extras added.
+Sarah likes to keep her designs light in weight.
+This can however change depending on the design size and extras added.
 Sarah also likes to incorporate mixed media into her designs.
 This again stems from her Fine Art background of combing difference medias to create a piece of art.

 A common question asked is how does Sarah come up with her Millinery Designs.
 Each design begins with a general idea, however some don’t always turn out as planned.
 As you can see from reading Sarah’s design blog she isn’t afraid to talk about her design faux pas or describe issues she has had with certain designs.